loppy1243/cmse401-git/homework/HW6/README.md

 *** MPI_ERRORS_ARE_FATAL (processes in this communicator will now abort,
 ***    and potentially your MPI job)
 ```
-I have no clue; the output visualization appears to be correct in the successful cases.
+This would potentially make sense if it was only consistent for a given configuration... but
+it's not, so I really have no clue.

 The data is visualized with `plots/mpi-scaling.pdf`, which gives a matrix of scatter plots of
 average time vs. number of threads; columns correspond to timing categories, and rows